manavmerja/Waste-Warrior/README.md

-# ♻️ Waste Warrior: Lovable Scrap Management System
+# ♻️ Waste Warrior: Wastes Management System

 Welcome to the official repository for **Waste Warrior**, a complete digital scrap management platform designed for the **Smart India Hackathon (SIH)**.
 This project connects residents, workers, and administrators in an eco-friendly ecosystem to promote efficient waste management and recycling.